-The first specialization that I want to cover that I think personal trainers can consider is that of the strength and conditioning coach.
+The first specialization I want to cover that personal trainers can consider is that of the strength and conditioning coach.

-This is an area that has come to the fore over the last number of years, especially as people look to improve the overall strength of their muscles and bodies as a way to improve their performance.
+This area has come to the fore over the last number of years, especially as people look to improve the overall strength of their muscles and bodies to improve their performance.
 At all pro sports franchises, you can rest assured that you will find plenty of strength and conditioning coaches.

-There are other areas where a personal trainer, specializing as a strength and conditioning coach, can gain employment.
-They are becoming a popular addition to high school sports staff, you will find them at colleges as well as outside of educational institutions, for example, at a wellness center or corporate gyms.
+In other areas, a personal trainer specializing as a strength and conditioning coach can gain employment.
+They are becoming a popular addition to high school sports staff.
+You will find them at colleges and outside educational institutions, for example, at a wellness center or corporate gyms.

-But they are making the move into personal fitness as well.
-In fact, sports enhancement classes are becoming more and more popular at local gyms and in general, these are run by a strength and conditioning professional.
+But they are making a move into personal fitness as well.
+In fact, sports enhancement classes are becoming increasingly popular at local gyms, and these are generally run by strength and conditioning professionals.

-To become a strength and conditioning coach, you will need to be accredited over and above your regular personal trainer certification.
-There are many excellent institutions that I would recommend for this certification including:
+To become a strength and conditioning coach, you must be accredited over and above your regular personal trainer certification.
+There are many excellent institutions that I would recommend for this certification, include: